wjakob/nanobind/docs/why.rst

   immediately creates the underlying docstring.
-When a function takes a C++ type as parameter that is not yet registered in pybind11, the docstring will include a C++ type name (e.g. ``std::vector<int, std::allocator<int>>``), which can look rather ugly. pybind11 binding declarations must be arranged very carefully to work around this issue.
+When a function takes a C++ type as parameter that is not yet registered in pybind11, the docstring will include a C++ type name (e.g. ``std::vector<int, std::allocator<int>>``), which can look rather ugly. pybind11 binding declarations must be carefully arranged to work around this issue.

   nanobind avoids the issue altogether by not pre-rendering docstrings: they are created on the fly when queried. nanobind also has improved